ghumphr/brainuploader/docs/README.md

 ## Identity Thief
 As an identity thief, I want to steal personal information from other users on the website to use for fraudulent impersonation.

+## Resource Hog
+As a resource hog, I want to use large quantities of computing resources with no reasonable purpose.